naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/04_submitting.md

 ## Submitting a Docker image

+Once you have created a Docker image which outputs some expected result, you can submit it to the verification tool, which will run your Docker image.
-You can submit a new Docker image with the `naacl-utils submit` command.
+You can submit the image with the `naacl-utils submit` command.
 For example, if you followed the previous steps of this tutorial, you can submit the Docker image called `tutorial` like this:

 ```bash